Information Elements

 3 Namespaces, Prefixes and Term Names

 The namespace of MIDS information elements may be (http://rs.tdwg.org/mids/elements/xxxx) but this is yet to be confirmed.
-In the table of terms, each information element entry has a row with the information element name.
-This information element name is generally an “unqualified name” preceded by a widely accepted prefix designating an abbreviation for the namespace.
+In the table of information elements, each entry has an information element name in Pascal Case to be used with this namespace.
 It is RECOMMENDED that implementers who need a namespace prefix for the MIDS namespace use mids.
 In this web document, hovering over a term in the Index By Information Element Name list below will reveal a complete URL that can be used in other web documents to link to this document’s treatment of that element.

 Please note that the names of the information elements are still in draft and have not yet been ratified.
 They may therefore be subject to change.